Extra-Chill/.github/profile/README.md

 ## Architecture Overview

 **Hardcoded Blog IDs**: All plugins and theme use hardcoded blog IDs for performance.
-Only extrachill-search plugin uses `get_sites()` for comprehensive network discovery during search operations.

-**Newsletter Integration System**: Three-plugin architecture with centralized `extrachill_multisite_subscribe()` bridge function, zero hardcoded credentials, and filter-based integration registration.
+**Newsletter Integration System**: Five-plugin architecture with centralized `extrachill_multisite_subscribe()` bridge function in extrachill-newsletter plugin.

-**Universal Build System**: Shared `.github/build.sh` script symlinked into every production plugin (18 of 18 total) and the theme for consistent release packaging with automatic project type detection.
+**Universal Build System**: Shared `.github/build.sh` script symlinked into every production plugin (21 of 21 total) and the theme for consistent release packaging with automatic project type detection.

 **Template Override System**: Theme uses `template_include` filter with plugin-extensible template routing allowing plugins to control specific site homepages (chat, events, stream).

 ## Getting Started

-Each repository contains its own `CLAUDE.md` file with project-specific development guidance.
-See the organization's shared `CLAUDE.md` for cross-repository standards.
+Each repository contains its own `AGENTS.md` file with project-specific development guidance.
+See the organization's shared `AGENTS.md` for cross-repository standards.

 ## Built by